rhumbertgz/mbit-keynote-plus/README.md

 # mbit-keynote
-Control your Keynote presentation with the buttons of your micro:bit and predefine gestures.
+Control your Keynote presentation with the buttons of your micro:bit and predefined gestures.

 ## Prerequisites